 Boston, MA (Sports Network) - New England Patriots tight end Rob Gronkowski

-reportedly underwent a fourth surgery to repair a broken left forearm.
+will endure a fourth surgery to repair a broken left forearm.

 Gronkowski has been battling an infection due to multiple surgeries performed

 to correct a fracture which was originally suffered back in mid-November.

 According to the paper, the upcoming procedure will be necessary to determine

 if the infection has cleared.
 If so, then a new plate will be inserted on the